 My composition teacher started with ancient Greek music.
 What is known of it is doesn’t resemble anything we think of as music today.
 I got little from that.
-For there we jumped a millennium and change to Gregorian chants, and not much of that stuck either.
+From there we jumped a millennium and landed on Gregorian chants, and not much of that stuck either.
 Then came counterpoint, canons, and things started to click.
 Then Bach.
 Ah, Bach.
 What a genius.
 And a master if moving from one musical thought to another.
 So the compositions started, canons, inventions, fugues, toccatas, and so on.
 The better of these will be found in this section.
 They won’t sound all that classical because, though I used the classical forms, I used modern harmonies.

 Kite Surfing Toccata